VinayM6/Dockerized-CI-CD-Pipeline-with-Azure-DevOps/README.md

 9. Created a CI Pipeline in Azure DevOps:

-	Set up a CI pipeline to automate the build process of the Dockerized application.
+	a) Set up a CI pipeline to automate the build process of the Dockerized application.
-	Configured the pipeline to trigger whenever changes are pushed to the Git repository.
+	b) Configured the pipeline to trigger whenever changes are pushed to the Git repository.
-	Built a Docker image and pushed it to Azure Container Registry using azure-pipeline.yml created by Azure DevOps for the CI pipeline.
+	c) Built a Docker image and pushed it to Azure Container Registry using azure-pipeline.yml created by Azure DevOps for the CI pipeline.

 10. Verified the Image in Azure Portal: